Terry Jones (ice hockey)

 Terry Jones (born August 31, 1946) is a Canadian retired professional ice hockey player.

+Career

-Born in 1946, Jones was selected by the New York Rangers in the second round (tenth overall) of the 1963 NHL Amateur Draft.
+Jones was selected by the New York Rangers in the second round (tenth overall) of the 1963 NHL amateur draft.
 Although he never played in the National Hockey League, he went pro in the Eastern Hockey League with the New Haven Blades, and in the Western International Hockey League with the Nelson Maple Leafs and Trail Smoke Eaters.